SansKrono/loz-homebrew-vault/Trial By Wombat/Homelands/Sunbaked Expanse/Sunbaked Expanse.md

 80,000 Warriors and Mercenaries, skilled in desert combat, protection, and escort missions.
 Their services are sought after across all of Oziria.

 **Grading of Military (Determining strength of military):**
-9 out of 10 – The [[Kangaroon]]s are famed across Oziria not just for their knowledge of the desert and physical prowess, but also for their unparalleled protective and mercenary skills.
+9 out of 10 – The Kangaroons are famed across Oziria not just for their knowledge of the desert and physical prowess, but also for their unparalleled protective and mercenary skills.

 **Types of Security Measures in the Province:**
 - Desert patrols specialized in tracking and camouflage.